You might be practicing self chiropractic without even realizing it. Sometimes manipulating your joints is something you don't even think about.

 - Herniated Discs

-Attempting to relieve your symptoms through self chiropractic typically results in the underlying condition for your symptoms failing to get treated or being worsened.
+If you are experiencing a problem in your spine, attempting to relieve your symptoms through self chiropractic typically results in the underlying condition for your symptoms failing to get treated.

-This can cause your symptoms the opportunity to expand into severe health conditions and can lead to chronic pain.
+This can cause your pain and symptoms the opportunity to expand into severe health conditions and can lead to chronic pain.

 The most important thing you can do to protect your spine is to take a preventive approach and visit a chiropractor.